ibm-cloud-docs/openshift/cli-ks-plugin.md

 :    Filter output by a specific location.
 To see supported locations, run `ibmcloud oc locations`.
 To specify multiple locations, use one option for each location, such as `-l dal -l seo`.

 `--output json`
-:    Optional: Prints the command output in JSON format. **Note**: If you don't include the `--provider` option, only classic clusters are returned.
+:    Optional: Prints the command output in JSON format.

+If you don't include the `--provider` option, only classic clusters are returned.
+{: note}

 `-q`
 :    Optional: Do not show the message of the day or update reminders.